rekby/obsidian-paste-transform/README.md

 This is a Paste transform plugin for Obsidian (https://obsidian.md).

-The plugin handle paste event, check if pasted simple text, then handle pasted textx by regexps.
+The plugin handle paste event, check if pasted simple text, then handle pasted text by regexp or script.

 I use it for short links for issues/prs and expand issues to internal issue tracker.
 For example: ASD-123 -> `[ASD-123](https://internal.tracker/ASD-123)`